The Ultimate Guide on Trekking in Nepal

 Best Season to Trek in Nepal

 Trekking in the Himalayan kingdom of Nepal can be attempted consistently.
-There are four seasons in Nepal.
-Each season has its distinct attractions to offer.
+There are four seasons in Nepal, each with its distinct attractions.

 Autumn (September - November)

-The Autumn season is considered the best time for Nepal treks, which offers a refreshing climate and tempting mountain views.
-Moderate temperatures, and a clear sky with exceptional sceneries, make it an extraordinary time to do any of the treks.
-However, the periodic short storm may dump snow at high elevations.
+The Autumn season is considered the best time for Nepal treks, as it offers a refreshing climate and tempting mountain views.
+Moderate temperatures, a clear sky, and exceptional scenery make it an extraordinary time to do any trek.
+However, periodic short storms may dump snow at high elevations.

 Winter (December - February)